The Classical World and Spinor Formalisms of General Relativity: SPIN-AFFINE GEOMETRY

 and

-We can now see that the implementation of Eqs.
-(2.16) ensures the preservation of spin characters when the processes of lowering and raising spinor indices take place in the $\gamma$-formalism.
+We can now see that the implementation of (3.16) ensures the preservation of spin characters when the processes of lowering and raising spinor indices take place in the $\gamma $-formalism.
 In turn, Eqs.
-(2.25) and their complex conjugates show us that the change in the $\varepsilon$-formalism of the spinor-index configuration of an arbitrary spin object generally produces a modification of the values of the pertinent weights and antiweights.
-Hence, correspondences within the $\varepsilon$-framework between world and spin quantities do not generally involve spin tensors.
+(3.25) and their complex conjugates show us that the change in the $\varepsilon $-formalism of the spinor-index configuration of an arbitrary spin object generally produces a modification of the values of the pertinent weights and antiweights.
+Hence, correspondences between world and spin objects in the $ \varepsilon $-formalism do not generally involve spin tensors.